Time-asymptotic propagation of approximate solutions of Schr\"odinger equations with both potential and initial condition in Fourier-frequency bands: Abstract

 \section{Abstract}

-In this paper, we consider the Schrödinger equation in one space-dimension with potential.
-We start by proving that this equation is well-posed in $H^1(\R)$ if the potential belongs to $W^{1,\infty}(\R)$, and we provide a representation of the solution as a series, called \emph{Dyson-Phillips series}, by using semigroup theory.
-We focus our attention on the two first terms of this series: the first term is actually the free wave packet while the second term corresponds to the wave packet resulting from the first interaction between the free solution and the potential.
-To exhibit propagation features, we suppose that both potential and initial datum are in bounded Fourier-frequency bands; in particular a family of potentials satisfying this hypothesis is constructed for illustration.
-By representing the two first terms of the series as oscillatory integrals and by applying carefully a stationary phase method, we show that they are time-asymptotically localized in space-time cones depending explicitly on the Fourier-frequency bands.
-This permits to exhibit dynamic interaction phenomena produced by the potential.
+In this paper, we consider the Schrödinger equation in one space-dimension with potential and we aim at exhibiting dynamic interaction phenomena produced by the potential.
+To this end, we focus our attention on the time-asymptotic behaviour of the two first terms of the Dyson-Phillips series, which gives a representation of the solution of the equation according to semigroup theory.
+The first term is actually the free wave packet while the second term corresponds to the wave packet resulting from a first interac\-tion between the free solution and the potential.
+In order to follow a method developed in a series of papers and aiming at describing propagation features of wave packets, we suppose that both the potential and the initial datum are in bounded Fourier-frequency bands; in particular a family of potentials satisfying this hypothesis is constructed for illustration.
+We show then that the two terms are time-asymptotically localised in space-time cones which depend explicitly on the frequency bands.
+Since the inclination and the width of these cones indicate the time-asymptotic motion and dispersion of the two terms, our approach permits to highlight interaction phenomena produced by the potential.

 \textbf{Mathematics Subject Classification (2010).} Primary 35B40; Secondary 35Q41, 35B20, 35C10, 41A80.